-- The fund house needs to ensure the destination bank (customer’s bank) listed is registered by the NPCI for mandate creation.
+- Fund house needs to ensure the destination bank (customer’s bank) listed is registered by the NPCI for mandate creation.

 - The customer is redirected to the NPCI’s page and then to the destination bank’s authentication website.

-- The customer authenticates the mandate by using Netbanking credentials.
+- Customer authenticates the mandate by using Netbanking credentials.

-- The bank verifies the account number entered on the fund house’s website with the Netbanking credentials.
+- Bank verifies the account number entered on the fund house’s website with the Netbanking credentials.

 - The bank displays the mandate filled by the customer and provides an option between accepting and rejecting.

 - If accepted, the customer is redirected to the NPCI’s website and then back to the fund house’s website.
 Here the status of mandate approval will be shown.